nithita-e/Data-Analyst-Portfolio/README.md

 - Python for Data Analyst  from : DataCamp (2024)
 - SQL for Data Analyst from : DataCamp (2024)
 - Data Analyst Professional : DataRockie (2023)
-And also my own project analysis.
+- And also my own analysis project.

 Which contains ..
    1. **Airbnb, Seattle - Overall rating score analysis :**